keberwein/Data_Science_Workbench/README.md

 A few default locations and files have been altered to allow universal access by all users on the system.

  - R: The `Renviron` file has been altered to create a unified package library that is readable by all users and       Shiny-Server.
 The file is located at `usr/lib/R/etc/Renviron`.
- - Anaconda: Normally stored in a users home directory, Anaconda is installed in `/opt/anaconda3`.
+ - Anaconda: Normally stored in a user's home directory, Anaconda is installed in `/opt/anaconda3`.
  - Anaconda: A path has been added to your user's `.bashrc` file to make Anaconda your default for Python and Pip.
 The file is located at `home/YOUR_USERNAME`.
 The added path is at the bottom of the file and is `export PATH="/opt/anaconda3/bin:$PATH"`.
 This line must be added manually for each new user on the system.
 The path can    be added by going to the new user's home directory and running: `echo 'export PATH="/opt/anaconda3/bin:$PATH"' >> ~/.bashrc`